Benson-Genomics-Lab/TRF/README.md

 test_seqs.fasta.s4.2.5.7.80.10.50.2000.1.html
 test_seqs.fasta.s4.2.5.7.80.10.50.2000.1.txt.html
 ```
 Open the summary file in a browser.
 It will point to the four .html files (without the .txt).
 Each of those files contains a table describing one TR.
 Below are the tables as they should appear.
+It is only necessary to confirm that the files have been created and the tables are present.

 **test_seqs.fasta.s1.2.5.7.80.10.50.2000.1.html**
 <TABLE BORDER=1 CELLSPACING=0 CELLPADDING=0>